 How to Write an Epitaph

-A tombstone inscription has four main parts: the deceased’s name, the date they were born, the date they passed away and an epitaph (a message or quote) about the deceased.
+A tombstone inscription has three main parts: the deceased’s name, the dates they were born when they passed away, and an epitaph (a message or quote) about the deceased.
 Here are five steps on how to write an epitaph.